kratss/ship-breaker/README.md

 ## Glossary

+- cloud space: the three dimensional space and scale used in the point cloud representation

 - component: specific I-beam, T-beam, bulb flat, or other part of ship

 - component group:  all components of the same type, i.e. all bulb flats

 - contour: key points chosen by applying a primitive to a specific component

+- grid/image space: the two dimensional space and scale used in the binary image representation

+- grid: the space onto which the binary image projected

 ## Additional Notes